 -The Concrete Service Inc.

-The canvas that landscape designers work on is considerably different from other art forms.
+The canvas that yard designers work on is considerably different from other art forms.
 The “art” is constantly evolving as people use the space, environmental conditions change, and as plants grow.
 It is due to this reason that the landscaping design process systematically considers all the aspects of the environment, the land, the growing plants and user needs to ensure an ecologically healthy, functional, and aesthetically pleasing design.

 If you have just moved into a new property or would merely like to give your backyard a makeover, landscape design is guaranteed to be a lot of fun.
 However, it can be hard to know exactly where to start.
 You need to be aware of the essential aspects to take into consideration and incorporate into your landscape design.
-If you would like your backyard to appear professionally landscaped, it is essential to consider the top 3 elements that all professionals use:
+If you would like your backyard to appear professionally groomed, it is essential to consider the top 3 elements that all professionals use:

 If you can get this right, you will have an impressive backyard.

-Color is arguably the most used landscape design element and plays the most critical role in your backyard aesthetic.
+Color is arguably the most used element and plays the most critical role in your backyard aesthetic.
 It can affect your mood, create optical illusions with space, and even add dimension to your backyard.

 The colors in the décor and plants in your landscape design should complement the color scheme of your home, but you should be careful not to neglect your preferences and taste.

 Here are the commonly used colors: